* Risk mood has come back - analyst

 * Hitachi soars after brokerage upgrade

-TOKYO, Sept 13 (Reuters) - Japanese stocks rose for a third day to a one-month high on Wednesday after Wall Street strengthened and the yen pulled back, helping buoy cyclicals such as exporters and banks.
+TOKYO, Sept 13 (Reuters) - Japanese stocks rose for a third day to hit a fresh one-month high on Wednesday after Wall Street strengthened and the dollar scaled a two-week top on the yen, helping buoy cyclicals such as exporters and banks.

 The S&P 500, Dow Jones industrials and Nasdaq Composite clocked record closes, with investors drawn to riskier assets as concerns over U.S.-North Korea tensions eased and the financial impact from Hurricane Irma appeared less severe than initially feared.

-Nomura Holdings jumped 2.4 percent and Mitsubishi UFJ Financial Group gained 1.5 percent.
+Nomura Holdings jumped 2.6 percent, T&D Holdings added 1.4 percent and Mitsubishi UFJ Financial Group gained 1.8 percent.

-"We need to watch upcoming U.S. economic data and its impact on the stock market," Sato said.
+"We need to watch out upcoming U.S. economic data and impact on the stock market," Sato said.

-Hitachi Ltd jumped 3.3 pct to a level not seen since August 2015 after UBS Securities raised its rating on the stock to 'buy' from 'neutral', saying that losses related to overseas projects were less than the market had expected.
+Hitachi Ltd jumped 2.9 pct to a level not seen since August 2015 after UBS Securities raised its stock rating to 'buy' from 'neutral', saying that loses related to overseas projects were less than the market had expected.